rgeraldes24/hyperion/docs/cheatsheet.rst

 - ``pure`` for functions: Disallows modification or access of state.
 - ``view`` for functions: Disallows modification of state.
-- ``payable`` for functions: Allows them to receive ZND together with a call.
+- ``payable`` for functions: Allows them to receive Zond together with a call.
 - ``constant`` for state variables: Disallows assignment (except initialisation), does not occupy storage slot.
 - ``immutable`` for state variables: Allows assignment at construction time and is constant when deployed.
 Is stored in code.
 - ``anonymous`` for events: Does not store event signature as topic.